nbcommunication/MarkupJsonldModels/API.md

 }
 ```

+Be aware that for the `page` and `home` prefixes (where the vars source is a [[Page]]) an unknown field returns `null`, which is coerced to an empty string — so those tokens usually show as `(resolved to empty)` rather than `(no match — placeholder unchanged)`.
+Also note the prefix is stripped from every matched occurrence, so a token the regex cannot match (e.g. `{page.foo-bar}`) survives as `{foo-bar}` rather than in its original `{page.foo-bar}` form.

 For array-valued placeholders (e.g. `{page.images.first}` resolving via `populatePageimage()` to an `ImageObject` array), `populatePlaceholders()` will substitute a JSON-encoded representation in place of the placeholder.
 If you want the array form rather than the JSON string, hook `populatePageimage` / `populatePagefile` directly, or read the source field on the page (e.g. `$page->images->first()`) and pass it through `$markupJsonldModels->populatePageimage(...)` yourself.

 ### Page {page.*} placeholders

-Properties on a `Page` object can be set dynamically, via hooks or other mechanisms, so checking whether a field exists on the template is not sufficient to determine if a placeholder may resolve to a value.
+Properties on a [[Page]] object can be set dynamically, via hooks or other mechanisms, so checking whether a field exists on the template is not sufficient to determine if a placeholder may resolve to a value.

 ### Setting {setting.*} placeholders